Virendranath Chattopadhyaya: In Paris

 Aiyar returned to India and settled in Pondicherry where he published the Dharma newspaper and a number of political pamphlets in Tamil, while maintaining a regular contact with Madame Cama in Paris.
 Chatto and some other revolutionaries stayed with her at 25 rue de Ponthieu and helped her to edit the Bande Mataram: its April 1911 issue "was one of the most violent that ever appeared," praising outrages in Nasik and Calcutta.
 It said: "With gentlemen we can be gentlemen, but not with rogues and scoundrels. (...)
 Our friends the Bengalis have also begun to understand.
 Blessed be their efforts.
 Long be their arms."

 In connection with the Tinnevelly Conspiracy Case in February 1912, Madame Cama published an article showing that these political assassinations were in accord with the teachings of the Bhagavad Gita.
 In 1912, he had a brief relationship with Jane Morand, one of the main organizers of the Comité féminin, the most developed anarcha-feminist organization in France at the time.
 This relationship, during which he moved in with her for a while, did not last, however.

 Marriage and family

 In 1912, Chattopadhyaya married Miss Reynolds, an Irish Catholic girl.
-Because he was pagan who rejected all effort to convert him, she brought a special dispensation from the pope to marry him.
-After the ceremony she informed him that a condition of the marriage was that any issue (child) was to be brought up Catholic.
+Because he was not a Catholic, she brought a special dispensation from the pope to marry him.
+After the ceremony she informed him that a condition of the marriage was that any child was to be brought up Catholic.
 They quarreled and parted, she becoming a nun in some hidden English convent and he trying for years to have the marriage annulled.
 Chattopadhyaya went to Berlin in April 1914 to further revolutionary activities.
 There he entered a union with Agnes Smedley.
 Although it was not a legal marriage, she bore his name and was known as his wife.
 The relationship lasted eight years.
 Agnes wrote her famous novel Daughter of Earth in 1928, the year they got separated.